 Developing prompt criteria

-Depending which type of analysis you chose during set up, you will see a different set of tabs on the left-hand side of the aiR for Review dashboard.
+Depending which type of analysis you chose during set up, you will see a different set of tabs in the prompt criteria panel of the dashboard.
 The Case Summary tab displays for all analysis types.

-When you start to write your first prompt criteria, the fields contain grayed-out helper text that shows examples of what to enter.
-Use it as a guideline for crafting your own entries.
+When you start to write your first prompt criteria, the fields contain grayed-out, italicized helper text that shows examples of what to enter.
+Use it as a guideline for writing your own entries.

-You can also build prompt criteria from existing case documents, like requests for production or review protocols, by using the prompt kickstarter feature.
+You can also automatically build initial prompt criteria from existing case documents, like review protocols, requests for production or case memos, by using the prompt kickstarter feature.
 See Using prompt kickstarter for more information.

 Entering prompt criteria

-2. Click Save after entering data on each tab or once all tabs are completed.
+- Click Save after entering data on each tab or after all tabs are completed.

 Prompt criteria tabs and fields